Frequently Asked Questions

 Is the resource center the same thing as the Caring Closet?

-No, the resource center is separate from the Caring Closet.
-The Caring Closet provides clothing for children enrolled in Tigard-Tualatin schools.
+The resource center and Caring Closet work together to help families, but they are separate programs.
+The Caring Closet provides clothing and other items for children enrolled in Tigard-Tualatin schools.

 Where is the Caring Closet?